ikarus-project/ikarus/docs/website/02_examples/computePi.md

     for (auto &intersection : intersections(gridView, element))
       if (intersection.boundary()) circumference += intersection.geometry().volume();
 ```
-It is observed that even though the grid is globally refined in every loop, the computed value of $\pi$ converges to
+It is observed that even though the grid is globally refined in every loop, the computed value of $\pi$ never converges.
-the actual value very slowly.
-This is due to the fact that even though the grid has many elements with every refinement,
+This is due to the fact that the triangular grid doesn't change its area with refinement.
+Even though the grid has many elements with every refinement,
-it doesn't contain the information about the boundary of the circle to predict an accurate value of $\pi$.
+it doesn't contain enough information about the boundary of the circle to predict an accurate value of $\pi$.
 In order to refine
 the boundary entities correctly, the `#!cpp boundaryAwareRefinedCircle()` function is formulated and explained next.

 In this function, the grid is created explicitly and isn't read from an external `*.msh` file.
 The corners are